• Skip to primary navigation

 For some insane reason, even though they’re one of the biggest boot companies there is, Dr. Martens don’t have half sizes.
 You should size down a whole size with Docs, but my true size is 11.5.
 So I wear size 11 Docs, which are… fine.
 But 10.5 would have been perfect, a 10 would have been too small.

-So comfort wise, Red Wings have less heel slippage and they mold to your foot over time, Docs have better traction and shock absorption.
-It depends on what you like, but long term, I think Red Wings are more rewarding.
+So comfort-wise, Red Wings have less heel slippage, and they mold to your foot over time.
+Docs have better traction and shock absorption.
+It depends on what you like, but long-term, I think the Red Wings are more rewarding.

 iron ranger vs dr martens